jaikechen/play/README.md

     console.log(car)
   }
 ```
-### a factory method with patial values
+### a factory method with partial values
-her is my final solution, the factory method buildCar recieved 3 parameter, the first two one are required parameter, all the optional parameter are in the third parameter partial.
+her is my final solution, the factory method buildCar received 3 parameter, the first two one are required parameter, all the optional parameter are in the third parameter partial.

 ```
  class Car{